Private Prediction via PAC Privacy: Analysis of Posterior-Oblivious Composition

 First, if $b'$ is set such that $b'\approx b$, then $B_T=b'T$ scales linearly in $T$.
 However, enforcing such a small $b'$ requires the noise $\Sigma_t$ to be calibrated to the worst-case capacity of the channel (i.e., \cref{eq:universal_bound}), rendering the instance-specific bound (i.e., \cref{eq:static_bound}) redundant.
-This ignores the stability of $M_t$ under $P_S$ and results in a significantly higher noise level, effectively reverting to a DP-style guarantee based on \emph{sensitivity} rather than \emph{average-case stability}.
+This ignores the stability of $M_t$ under $P_S$ and results in a significantly higher noise level, effectively reverting to a DP-style guarantee based on \emph{worst-case sensitivity} rather than \emph{average-case stability}.
 This negates the utility benefits of PAC privacy.

-Second, if we set $b'\gg b$ to preserve utility (i.e., we rely on the $P_S$-specific bound in \cref{eq:static_bound}), the recurrence relation becomes: We now show that under \cref{eq:recurrence_case_2}, the total mutual information bound scales quadratically in $T$, i.e., $B_T=\Omega(T^2)$.
+Second, if we set $b'\gg b$ to preserve utility (i.e., we rely on the $P_S$-specific \cref{eq:static_bound}), the recurrence relation is: We now show that under \cref{eq:recurrence_case_2}, the total mutual information bound scales quadratically in $T$, i.e., $B_T=\Omega(T^2)$.